Our People make us tick

 Gabriella talks about her role in the Pensions Admin team and how LCP supports you through exams.

-Henry talks about his role in Digital Services, where he develops and maintains the tools that the rest of the firm uses on a day-today basis.
+Henry talks about his role in Pensions & Investments Technology, where he develops and maintains the tools that the rest of the firm uses on a day-today basis.